rhel-labs/instruqt/ebpf-tracing/05-more-yum/assignment.md

 type: challenge
 title: Yum continued
 tabs:
-- title: Terminal
+- title: yum
   type: terminal
   hostname: rhel
+  cmd: tmux attach-session -t "yum" > /dev/null 2>&1
+- title: gethostlatency
+  type: terminal
+  hostname: rhel
+  cmd: tmux attach-session -t "gethostlatency" > /dev/null 2>&1
+- title: tcplife
+  type: terminal
+  hostname: rhel
+  cmd: tmux attach-session -t "tcplife" > /dev/null 2>&1
+- title: filetop
+  type: terminal
+  hostname: rhel
+  cmd: tmux attach-session -t "filetop" > /dev/null 2>&1
+- title: xfsslower
+  type: terminal
+  hostname: rhel
+  cmd: tmux attach-session -t "xfsslower" > /dev/null 2>&1
+- title: cachestat
+  type: terminal
+  hostname: rhel
+  cmd: tmux attach-session -t "cachestat" > /dev/null 2>&1
 difficulty: basic
 timelimit: 1
 ---
 Next, `yum` will begin installing the updates and removing old packages.
 To do this, `yum` is going to use the disk and memory resources; you will monitor this using `filetop`, `xfsslower` and `cachestat`.

-In the *filetop* pane (__pane 2__), you will start to see files being read and written to disk.
+In the *filetop* tab, you will start to see files being read and written to disk.
 As `yum` reads files from an rpm package, it writes them out to the disk.
 Below is what the read operations should look like:

 <pre class="file">
 TID    COMM             READS  WRITES R_Kb    W_Kb    T FILE